Can men get yeast infections

-The complete list of yeast infection symptoms for different body parts is available in our yeast infection symptoms expert guide.
+The complete list of yeast infection symptoms for different body parts is available in our symptoms expert guide

 Men can get yeast infections of the penis by having unprotected sex with someone who has a yeast infection.
 Poor hygiene may also be a contributing factor since yeast thrive in moist warm areas.

 As for systemic yeast infection and candida overgrowth, common causes that may lead to a systemic yeast infection in men may include:

 Male yeast infection treatment needs to consider whether the cause is a systemic candida overgrowth or if the infection only affects the penis, as the treatment is totally different.

 If you have a systemic yeast infection, the symptoms are likely to re-occur when the candida overgrowth is not addressed.